 Finally, I got my first email response from Lyft in 5 days.
 “Hey Sam, My name is Michael, I work on Lyft’s Executive Escalations team…” He let me know he was asked to help me by 2 of the 3 Lyft leaders I emailed earlier.
 That was about 3 pm.

 At this point, with help from FedEx by Twitter, FedEx by representative, Lyft customer service leadership, and Lyft’s Executive Escalations team, I was hopeful.

 That night, around 8 pm (5 hours after the previous email from Michael and 14 days after leaving my phone in the car in Las Vegas) an email from Lyft…

 “Your phone is on the way to you! … If there is anything else I can do for you, please let me know.
 All the best…”

 I hope he understands he wasn’t my hero.

 This was a $700+ phone.
 If it was a pencil or a book, I might be more understanding of Lyft’s lack of urgency for helping a guy out.

-I lost a lot of time (life, money) to this.
-I hope the phone arrives in good shape.
-The upside … maybe this story helps someone avoid the mistakes I made … maybe it inspires a leader somewhere (at Lyft or in any organization that serves people … that’s all of us) to make at least one person’s experience better, faster (here are 5 ideas to lead that effort) … and maybe it inspires a few people outside of leadership to try and be a better part of someone’s day, faster.
+I lost a lot of time (life, money) to this but I did get my phone back.
+The upside of the experience … maybe this story helps someone avoid the mistakes I made … maybe it inspires a leader somewhere (at Lyft or in any organization that serves people … that’s all of us) to make at least one person’s experience better, faster (here are 5 ideas to lead that effort) … and maybe it inspires a few people outside of leadership to try and be a better part of someone’s day, faster.

 “Your most unhappy customers are your greatest source of learning.”